ngencokamin/beeper-oneline/README.md

 ## Description

-Builds on [placeholder]'s tweaks to fix issues with sidebar expansion when using CSS to make beeper top bar one line
+Builds on [TGRush](https://codeberg.org/TGRush)'s tweaks to fix issues with sidebar expansion and add functionality when using CSS to make beeper top bar one line

 ## Inspiration